muSpectre/muGrid/doc/dev-docs/source/CodingConvention.rst

 Luckily, macros are not nearly as necessary in C++ as they are in C. Instead of using a macro to inline performance-critical code, use an inline function.
 Instead of using a macro to store a constant, use a ``const`` or ``constexpr`` variable.
 Instead of using a macro to "abbreviate" a long variable name, use a reference.
 Instead of using a macro to conditionally compile code ... well, don't do that at all (except, of course, for the ``#define`` guards to prevent double inclusion of header files, and packages such as MPI).
 It makes testing much more difficult.

 Macros can do things these other techniques cannot, and you do see them in the code base, especially in the lower-level libraries.
 And some of their special features (like stringifying, concatenation, and so forth) are not available through the language proper.
 But before using a macro, consider carefully whether there's a non-macro way to achieve the same result.
-If you need to use a macro to define an interface, contact the `discussion forum <https://c4science.ch/Z81>`_.
+If you need to use a macro to define an interface, discuss it with the community in an `issue <https://gitlab.com/tjunge/muspectre/issues>`>`_.

 The following usage pattern will avoid many problems with macros; if you use macros, follow it whenever possible: